 So……..a few things to think about BEFORE you move to save you paying the transport and insurance costs of bringing over items, just to store them in the garage and throw away 5 years later.

-Carpets As already mentioned, do you really need them?
-If you are moving to a hot climate like the Pyrénées-Orientales, tiles (le carelage) is so much cooler and of course much more hygenic and easy to clean.
-We tend to spend much more time outside and the continuous coming and going for barbeques, pool etc is hard on the carpets.
+As already mentioned, do you really need them?
+If you are moving to a hot climate like the Pyrénées-Orientales, tiles (le carelage) is so much cooler and of course much more hygienic and easy to clean.
+We tend to spend much more time outside and the continuous coming and going for barbecues, pool etc is hard on carpets.